mwaniki9322/Awards/README.md

-# InstaPics
+# Awards
-#### This is an instagram clone,it allows users to upload pctures and also view pictures from other people.
+#### The application allows a user to post a project he/she has created and get it reviewed by his/her peers.
 #### By Dennis Mwaniki

 ## Application Features
 FOR ADMIN:
-* Add Images
+* Add Projects
-* Add Name
+* Add Rate projects
-* Add Description
+* Add Links
-* Comment on Images
-* Search for a profile

 ## Setup Proces
 To make advancements/modifications, follow these steps: